 We cannot fund on every type of case, or in every state (the allowances and restrictions change at times).

 PRE-SETTLEMENT SITUATIONS - The standard amount to be advanced is up to 10% of the amount of your NET settlement.
-Your minimum amount of PRE-SETTLEMENT funding request should be $1000, although we may be able to advance less in certain cases.
+Your minimum amount of pre-settlement funding request should be $1000, although we may be able to advance less in certain cases.
 Your amount of settlement needs to be at least $10,000 NET (to you) for $1000 funded.
 Ask only for what you need, not what you "want."
 There is usually a minimum term to pay back - determined case by case.
-The amount paid back is not $10,000 on $1000 - but we know there are attorney fees, medical bills and other costs that may come from that, and we do not want to stress out your entire amount due to you.
+The amount paid back from the award on $1000 will also include our fees, as alien on the settlement.
+We do not lend over the 10% of net award because we know there are attorney fees, medical bills and other costs that may come from that (even a lesser settlement amount), and we do not want to stress out your entire amount due to you.
 In most cases, you can only be funded up to 10% of the amount that is to be awarded (net to you).

 Your perception of case value may be higher than actual value - and some attorneys inflate the value in their opinion.
 The cases are funded on the premise of similar cases that have been won and their values.
 This may be completely different in estimation than what you or your attorney feel it is worth.
 This will determine the amount that can be advanced, if any.
 We work with attorneys who look over the cases and assess their fair worth.